Research Supervisor Connect

 Successful candidates must:

-• Have a Bachelors degree (1st class honours or equivalent) or a Masters degree
+• Have a Bachelors degree (1st class honours or equivalent) or a Masters degree,

-• Have knowledge in the discipline of fluid mechanics, hemorheology, micro / nano fabrication, organ chips, and wearable devices cardiac and exercise physiology
+• Have knowledge in the discipline of fluid mechanics, hemorheology, micro / nano fabrication, organ chips, and wearable devices cardiac and exercise physiology,

-• Have capability of using two or more of ANASYS, Comsol, Labview, AutoCAD, MATLAB, 3D-max, PRO-E, SolidWorks, ZEMAX and other software
+• Have capability of using two or more of ANASYS, Comsol, Labview, AutoCAD, MATLAB, 3D-max, PRO-E, SolidWorks, ZEMAX and other software,

-• Have experience with the use of computational fluid dynamics (CFD) for haemodynamics or PIV analysis of haemorheology
+• Have experience with the use of computational fluid dynamics (CFD) for haemodynamics or PIV analysis of haemorheology,

 Preferred experience include:

-• At least one year of experience in clean room micro/nano processing and soft lithography
+• At least one year of experience in clean room micro/nano processing and soft lithography,

-• Experience in theoretical simulation using and Matlab or Comsol, or Labview programming to control equipment and devices
+• Experience in theoretical simulation using and Matlab or Comsol, or Labview programming to control equipment and devices,

-• Capability of independently output processing models and drawings, be capable of CNC programming, use other conventional processing platform equipment to manufacture mechanical parts, and use 3D printers for part manufacturing
+• Capability of independently output processing models and drawings, be capable of CNC programming, use other conventional processing platform equipment to manufacture mechanical parts, and use 3D printers for part manufacturing,

 How to apply:

-To apply, please email [email protected] the following:
+To apply, please email [email protected] and [email protected] (co-supervisor) the following:

 • CV